elapidae/vsimple/doc/FAQ.md

 ```

-- Replace all cservice_template entries by new with preview:
+- Replace all vlib entries by new with preview:

 ```
-./scripts/rename.sh cservice_template new_service_name
+./scripts/rename.sh vlib new_service_name
 ```

 - Result should be:
 ```
---@--:~/Desktop/template/new_service_name$ ./scripts/rename.sh cservice_template new_service_name
+--@--:~/Desktop/template/new_service_name$ ./scripts/rename.sh vlib new_service_name
-Replacement from cservice_template to new_service_name done
+Replacement from vlib to new_service_name done
 ```

 - View the changelog: